 Get face time with people

-Whether you use Skype, Zoom, or any other video conference or video call software, you should regularly arrange virtual meetings.
+Whether you use Skype, Zoom, or any other video conference or video call apps, you should regularly arrange virtual meetings.
 Calls are good, but a video is much better as you can more easily read the expressions on people’s faces.
 It’s also good for your own mental well-being by communicating directly with people.

 Rather than spending 10 minutes writing down the steps of what a customer or team member should do, why not share your screen and show them.
 After all, if you were in person, you would do that.
 You can even record sessions on a lot of software, so you could share it with other people afterward.
 This will save you a lot of time.